-Solar eclipse: Everything you need to know
+South American solar eclipse: Everything you need to know - CBBC Newsround

 This will look a bit like the Moon is 'taking a small bite' out of the sun!

+When the Moon fully covers the Sun, it's called totality and that will be seen first over Oeno Island, which is a British territory in the South Pacific Ocean.

+The first place in South America to see totality will be near La Serena in Chile.

-It depends on the eclipse, but generally during a total eclipse, the Moon will fully block the Sun's light for a couple of minutes.
+It depends on the eclipse, but generally during a total eclipse, the Moon will only block the Sun's light for a couple of minutes.

-Nasa has said that for this total solar eclipse, the longest period when the Moon will be completely blocking the Sun's light will be around 2 mins 40 secs.
+The upcoming eclipse might be particularly spectacular for people in South America, as it's happening right before sunset.
+The peak of the eclipse, the totality, will last for around 2 minutes.

-As the UK isn't on the path of totality, space fans here will see a partial solar eclipse.
+As the UK isn't on the path of the eclipse, in short, we will see nothing this time.
+It will be a regular afternoon here in Britain.

-That is because the shadow cast by the Moon won't fall directly over the UK.

-So, if the weather is clear, people in the UK should be able to see the Moon move across part of the Sun.
+The next really good eclipse that we will be able to see in the UK will be on 12 August 2026, when there will be a very large partial eclipse across Britain, where 96% of the sun will be covered by the moon if you're watching from Cornwall and 91% if you're far north in say Aberdeen.

+The next total eclipse visible in the UK is not until 23 September 2090.

-If you want to watch the partial solar eclipse in the UK, you must make sure you do it safely:
+If you want to watch a solar eclipse you may have to travel abroad, unless you wait until 2026 here in the UK.
+However, wherever you go to watch an eclipse you must do it safely:

 - Never look directly at the Sun: you can damage your eyes forever